-Nothing quite steals the anticipation of seeing your footage like a pop up error message.
-How did the file get corrupted?
+Nothing quite steals the anticipation of seeing your footage like a pop-up error message.
+How did the file get corrupted and become unable to view?
 And more importantly, can you repair a corrupt GoPro video?

 Often, a corrupted GoPro file is the result of the camera shutting down unexpectedly — perhaps you crashed a drone or maybe just ran out of battery.